bg

 Beyond Bitcoin: Understanding XRP's Unique Mission

-In a digital asset landscape dominated by the narrative of decentralised money, XRP has always charted a different course.
-Created in 2012 by David Schwartz, Jed McCaleb, and Arthur Britto, its purpose was never to replace sovereign currencies but to revolutionise the archaic infrastructure that underpins them.
+In a digital asset landscape dominated by the narrative of decentralized money, XRP has always charted a different course.
+Created in 2012 by David Schwartz, Jed McCaleb, and Arthur Britto, its purpose was never to replace sovereign currencies but to revolutionize the archaic infrastructure that underpins them.
 The XRP Ledger (XRPL) was engineered not for peer-to-peer retail payments, but for the high-stakes, high-speed world of interbank settlement and cross-border transactions.

 Buy crypto fast, easily and securely with Switchere!